fabiospampinato/vscode-open-in-github/readme.md

-'Open in GitHub: Issues' // Open the current project's issues in GitHub 'Open in GitHub: Pull Requests' // Open the current project's pull requests in GitHub 'Open in GitHub: Releases' // Open the current project's releases in GitHub 'Open in GitHub: Actions' // Open the current project's actions in GitHub 'Open in GitHub: Projects' // Open the current project's projects in GitHub 'Open in GitHub: Security' // Open the current project's security in GitHub
+'Open in GitHub: Issues' // Open the current project's issues in GitHub 'Open in GitHub: Pull Requests' // Open the current project's pull requests in GitHub 'Open in GitHub: Releases' // Open the current project's releases in GitHub 'Open in GitHub: Tags' // Open the current project's tags in GitHub 'Open in GitHub: Actions' // Open the current project's actions in GitHub 'Open in GitHub: Projects' // Open the current project's projects in GitHub 'Open in GitHub: Security' // Open the current project's security in GitHub